Inclusion at YMCA Camp Ockanickon, Inc.

-At YMCA Camp Ockanickon, we are a culture of caring based on empathy, respect, and empowerment.
-We welcome everyone, including campers with intellectual and developmental disabilities, visual impairments, trying personal circumstances and children infected or affected by HIV/AIDS.
-Our Specialty Camp Programs foster development, independence, and joy in all of the children who attend.
-Children learn about, and come to appreciate, the similarities and differences in one another–and friendships flourish.
+At YMCA Camp Ockanickon, Inc. we are a culture of caring, based on empathy, respect and empowerment.
+We welcome everyone, including campers with intellectual and developmental disabilities, visual impairments, trying personal circumstances, including children infected or affected by HIV/AIDS as well as those impacted by public health concerns and/or violence.
+Our Specialty Camp programs foster development, independence and joy in all of the children who attend.
+Children learn about, and come to appreciate, the similarities and differences in one another – and friendships flourish.
 Both our counselors and volunteers are well-trained and have vast experience working with children of differing abilities, ensuring that all are safe and secure while they experience the thrills of camp.
-If you are seeking a place for a specialty camp, please contact YMCA Camp Ockanickon’s Outdoor Center Director, Dave Kaubin, at 609-654-8225 or at email@example.com.
+If you are seeking a place for a specialty camp, please contact YMCA Camp Ockanickon’s Outdoor Center Director, Dave Kaubin, at 609-654-8225 or at firstname.lastname@example.org.

-In partnership with various agencies, YMCA Camp Ockanickon operates the following Specialty Camps:
+In partnership with various agencies, YMCA Camp Ockanickon, Inc. operates the following Specialty Camps:

-Camp Little Rock– for children who are blind or visually impaired.
+For children who are blind or visually impaired.
 In partnership with the Little Rock Foundation, this camp has thrived for more than a decade.
-To learn about Camp Little Rock, please click HERE to go to the Little Rock Foundation’s website.

-Camp Kesem– for children whose parents have or have had cancer.
+For children whose parents have or have had cancer.
 Columbia University’s dedicated student volunteers help lead this incredible camp.
-To learn about Camp Kesem, click HERE to go to the Columbia University Camp Kesem page.

-Camp Firefly– a bereavement camp for children who have lost a loved one.
+A bereavement camp for children who have lost a loved one.
 This camp is operated in conjunction with the amazing people at the Moorestown Visiting Nurse Association.
-To learn all about Camp Firefly, click HERE to go to the Moorestown Visiting Nurse Association website.